joostd/Safari-RpIdHash/README.md

 ## Running the demo

-The simplest way to run the demo is to point your Safari browser to <a href="https://rpid.joostd.nl">rpid.joostd.nl</a> and click the `navigator.credential.create` button.
+The simplest way to run the demo is to point your Safari browser to <a href="https://rpid.joostd.nl">rpid.joostd.nl</a> and click the `navigator.credentials.create` button.

 ### Run locally